 - Sudden impacts.
 Wrist injuries often occur when you fall forward onto your outstretched hand.
 This can cause sprains, strains and even fractures.
 A scaphoid fracture involves a bone on the thumb side of the wrist.
 This type of fracture may not show up on X-rays immediately after the injury.

 - Repetitive stress.
 Any activity that involves repetitive wrist motion — from hitting a tennis ball or bowing a cello to driving cross-country — can inflame the tissues around joints or cause stress fractures, especially when you perform the movement for hours on end without a break.
 De Quervain's disease is a repetitive stress injury that causes pain at the base of the thumb.

 - Osteoarthritis.
 This type of arthritis occurs when the cartilage that cushions the ends of your bones deteriorates over time.
 Osteoarthritis in the wrist is uncommon and usually occurs only in people who have injured that wrist in the past.

 - Rheumatoid arthritis.
 A disorder in which the body's immune system attacks its own tissues, rheumatoid arthritis commonly involves the wrist.
 If one wrist is affected, the other one usually is, too.

 Other diseases and conditions

 - Carpal tunnel syndrome.
 Carpal tunnel syndrome develops when there's increased pressure on the median nerve as it passes through the carpal tunnel, a passageway in the palm side of your wrist.

 - Ganglion cysts.
 These soft tissue cysts occur most often on the part of your wrist opposite your palm.
-Smaller ganglion cysts seem to cause more pain than larger ones do.
+Ganglion cysts may be painful, and pain may either worsen or improve with activity.